 If you cannot log in, see section above on validating username and password (see Section 6.1.1: How do I...
 Validate my username and password?)

-* Note that the Chair System has been tested on Firefox 3.6, Firefox 4, Safari 5, Google Chrome, and Internet Explorer 8

 6.1.3 Log Out?

 There are three ways to log out, outlined below.

-From the navigation menu on the left hand side, select “Logout” tab (should be the last option).
+From the navigation menu on the left-hand side, select “Logout” tab (should be the last option).

 Close the browser.
 After 5 minutes, the site will automatically log you out.
 However, this is not secure on computers with multiple users; in such cases, logging out manually is the best option.